- Digital Marketing

 Every organization needs knowledge, as it is an essential part of its growth and functioning.
 The knowledge of an organization can be as simple as knowing who the vendors are to more complicated information, such as trade secrets or detailed information about services offered by an organization.
 If stored incorrectly, all of this knowledge can be vulnerable.

-As a special way to build a company's knowledge base, some companies use SharePoint, as there are many good reasons to use Sharepoint knowledge base.
+As a special way to build a company's knowledge base, some companies use SharePoint, as there are many good reasons to use Sharepoint's knowledge base.
 SharePoint can be used to manage a variety of applications.
-For example, many companies use SharePoint to provide an integrated intranet solution that includes personnel directories, customer relation management tools and other resources that employees can view and use.
+For example, many companies use SharePoint to provide an integrated intranet solution that includes personnel directories, customer relationship management tools, and other resources that employees can view and use.
 SharePoint Knowledge Base is an intranet resource that is often featured.

 Microsoft SharePoint is used to store documents and can also be used for many other purposes.
 You can use it to manage your organization’s knowledge base.
 SharePoint can be used for online collaboration, but it is best understood and managed to create a knowledge base.